sfclearprices/sfclearprices.github.io/index.markdown

 <details>
 <summary>Wasn’t SB 1524 a state bill?
 Why is this not a statewide initiative or referendum?</summary>
 SB 1524 would apply to California.
 This initiative only fills the loophole in SF because… it's easier.
-A statewide petition would require about 550,000 signatures to qualify while a local one only requires 10,404 signatures.
+A statewide petition would require about 550,000 signatures to qualify while a local one "only" requires 10,404 signatures.
+That said, we still need a lot of signatures and require all the help we can get!
 </details>
 <span class="spacer" />